 - As soon as you are free again, call the legal team to let them know!
 (Even if you did not call them from the police station, maybe someone else told them about you being arrested.) - Talking about the things you experienced is something many people find helpful when dealing with emotional and psychological burdens.
 As a movement, we act in solidarity with people who are facing repression.
 We support them not only at court, but for the long run and throughout the entire proceedings.
-It is crucial to not leave anyone alone with the repression they are facing, otherwise the fear of repression might isolate people and keep them from participating in actions. - If you need help after being arrested or getting into contact with the police, the Legal Team for all (legal_team_fuer_alle@posteo.de) will be there for you. - Always appeal if there are deadlines (can be withdrawn).
+It is crucial to not leave anyone alone with the repression they are facing, otherwise the fear of repression might isolate people and keep them from participating in actions. - Nobody is left alone.
+If you have questions afterwards, you can find help at: legalcare22@riseup.net (PGP key on the EC website www.ende-gelaende.org) and at local legal aid structures (EA, Rote Hilfe, ...). - Always appeal if there are deadlines (can be withdrawn).